Mekelle 70 Enderta FC

-Mekelle 70 Enderta FC (Amharic: መቐለ 70 እንደርታ) is an Ethiopian football club based in Mekelle, Ethiopia.
-They are a member of the Ethiopian Football Federation and currently play in the top division of Ethiopian football, the Ethiopian Premier League.
-The club was promoted to the Ethiopian Premier League for the first time after the end of the 2016–17 season.
-In the 2018/19 season Mekelle 70 Enderta became champion of the Ethiopian Premier League and represented Ethiopia at the 2019 CAF Champions League but fall short in the first round.
+Mekelle 70 Enderta FC (Amharic: መቐለ 70 እንደርታ) is an Ethiopian professional football club based in Mekelle.
+They currently play in the top division of Ethiopian football, the Ethiopian Premier League.
+The club was promoted in 2017.
+In the 2019, Mekelle 70 Enderta became champion of the Ethiopian Premier League. and represented Ethiopia at the 2019 CAF Champions League but fall short in the first round.